gattemharish/guideCX/README.md

 GuideCxUserName
 GuideCxPassword
 ```
+## Branching
+There are two branches. master and development.
+The later branch contains all the tests

 ## How to run the tests
 1. From Intellij, Once you clone the github repository, you can right click on testng.xml and click on Run